 Elizabeth Caldwell

 KWGS News DirectorBefore joining Public Radio Tulsa, Elizabeth Caldwell was a freelance reporter and a teacher.
 She holds a master's from Hollins University.
 Her audio work has appeared at KCRW, CBC's The World This Weekend, and The Missouri Review.
-She is a south Florida native.
+She is a south Florida native and a proud veteran of the U.S. Coast Guard, having served aboard the icebreaker USCGC Polar Star (WAGB-10).

 -